-Join Tom Green for an in-depth discussion in this video Cropping and masking, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video Cropping and masking, part of Principle for UX Design.

 - [Voiceover] When you are building your prototypes…inside of Principle,…a common task that you'll be confronted with,…is either cropping or masking an image.…And that's the subject of this lesson,…cropping and masking.…Now, I want to crop this image,…I want to just work with this little green bit here,…so I want just this little part of the image to show.…So to crop it,…what you do is you select the image,…and group the image,…right up here.…So I'm going to move the mouse up to the Group button,…click it.…It's now a group,…and you can see that it's a group in the layers panel.…